 Take a good quality probiotic and make bone stock.
 Bone stocks are rich in collagen and collagen heals and support the strength of the intestinal wall.
 You can make chicken, beef or fish stock.
-(Go to my recipe section for bone stock recipes).
 You have to drink it every day on a daily basis, the collagen is very healing to the gut.

 Also eat mucilaginous foods and fermented foods such as sauerkraut, Kefir, pickled cucumbers, Korean Kimchi just to name a few.
 Mucilaginous foods helps soothe and cool down the inflammation of the gut.
-Other mucilaginous foods are okra, chia seeds, flax seeds, oats, aloe vera, psyllium seed, seaweed, or sea vegetables just to name a few.
+Other mucilaginous foods are okra, chia seeds, (link for chia pudding), flax seeds, oats, aloe vera, psyllium seed, seaweed, or sea vegetables just to name a few.

 Want to learn more about healing your gut and reducing your auto-immune symptoms?
 Contact me for a free breakthrough session.